Ajay-Chidambaram/productivity-tracker/README.md

 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) installed and running on your machine.
+- A Gemini API key.

 ### Instructions

 1.  **Save all files:** Ensure that `Dockerfile`, `docker-compose.yml`, and all other application files (`index.html`, `index.tsx`, etc.) are in the same directory.

+2.  **Create a `.env` file:** In the same directory, create a new file named `.env`.
+Add your Gemini API key to this file like so:
+    ```
+    API_KEY=your_actual_gemini_api_key
+    ```
+    This file is used by Docker Compose to securely pass your API key to the application without hardcoding it.

-2.  **Open your terminal:** Navigate to the project directory where you saved the files.
+3.  **Open your terminal:** Navigate to the project directory where you saved the files.

-3.  **Build and run the container:** Execute the following command in your terminal.
+4.  **Build and run the container:** Execute the following command in your terminal.
 This will build the Docker image and start the application container in the background.

     ```bash
     docker-compose up --build -d